JoseCarTorBel/JoseCarTorBel.github.io/index.md

 # Experience

+## DevOps Engineer - SEIDOR Opentrends

+> Pipelines creation and maintenance with Jenkins.
+>
+> Openshift, Docker Swarm, IBM Cloud configuration to different environment.
+>
+> Maintenance and creation of images in the private registry.
+>
+> Azure Infrastructure configuration.
+>
+> Support to development teams for the deployment of applications.

 ## DevOps Engineer - UST

 I am part of the deployment team for Banco Santander with diferent task.